KKBOX/OpenAPI-Python/README.md

 ### Test

-First, contact vincentchiang or chrisyuan at KKBOX to get client id and client secret.
+First, go to https://developer.kkbox.com/ to get client id and client secret.
+If the site is unavailable, you can also contact vincentchiang or chrisyuan at KKBOX to get client id and client secret.

 Second, create `client.py` in the `test` directory and create a class named ClientInfo, and put your client id and client secret in it.
 The content will be like: